 The following is a description of each type of bike available:

 This post contains

 - Engine – Engine sizes range from 100cc to 1000cc, with strong low-end and mid range performance for ease of riding in the city and commuting

-- Not designed for any specific purpose
+- Not designed for any specific purpose, have all around capabilities

 - Riding position – Upright, comfortable riding position, mid-range handlebars, average seat height (read more about body position)